This post may contain affiliate links. Read our disclosure policy here.

 You will either mix everything in a large bowl or inside individual jars, place the oat mixture in the refrigerator overnight, and wake up to a nutritious breakfast option.
 Sounds simple, right?

-Steel Cut Oats
+What Are Steel Cut Oats?

 Benefits of Steel Cut Oats

 Steel-cut oats are an excellent source of protein, soluble and insoluble fiber and minerals.
 They make a terrific base for breakfast or grain-based meals.
-And, they can be ground into oat flour.

-Steel Cut Oats Water Ratio
+Steel-Cut Oats to Water Ratio

 For every 1 cup of steel-cut oats, you’ll need 2 ½ to 3 cups of liquid, depending on how thick you’d like them to be.
 Less liquid will yield a thicker bowl of oatmeal or overnight oats.